austineamonn/Civ7EnhancedTownFocusInfo/README.md

 A mod for Civilization VII that enhances the display of town focus yield bonuses, showing detailed breakdowns of improvements, buildings, and trade routes that contribute to specialization bonuses.

+## Version 2.0.0

+### What's New

+- Complete rewrite to fix any potential mod conflicts
+- More icons are used and overall more visually appealing
+- Updated language support
+- New logo image and screenshots

+### Features

+- Urban Town Center details
+- Tooltip improvements are calculated as warehouse bonuses and displayed as their improvement name

 ## Version 1.2.4

 ### What's New